scottisloud/rtt-jekyll/_posts/2015-07-27-2015719devonthink-vs-evernote-part-ii.md

   * DEVONthink (Pro Office, the top tier version) allows you to turn scans of text into selectable, searchable text with extremely good accuracy (Using ABBYY&#8217;s OCR package).
 Evernote has no such function, but Evernote will make images of text, including handwriting searchable (but NOT selectable), with a surprisingly high level of accuracy.
   * Evernote imposes &#8220;upload&#8221; limits on some subscription levels, and also various other seemingly arbitrary usage limits.
 DEVONthink has no limits except for your computer&#8217;s resources.
   * DEVONthink&#8217;s documentation is detailed, accurate, and up-to-date.
 Evernote&#8217;s documentation lacks detail, is frequently out of date, and is not centralized (this is, in part, a reflection of the level of complexity of the two applications.
 DEVONthink needs detailed documentation even to get a handle on the basic, Evernote is slightly more straightforward, at least at a basic level).
   * Both applications offer robust search capabilities.
 Evernote&#8217;s search is syntax driven, which makes it easy to generate good search terms if you remember the syntax.
-DEVONthink&#8217;s searching is perhaps more powerful on the whole, but it is not fully syntax-driven and thus, generating a search term can be a bit more of a chore.</ul>
+DEVONthink&#8217;s searching is perhaps more powerful on the whole, but it is not fully syntax-driven and thus, generating a search term can be a bit more of a chore.

     ## Conclusions {#conclusions}